Nuclear Activity in Galaxies: a 3D Perspective from the Nucleus to the Outskirts

 Project staff

 1. The total budget awarded to this project through external funding sources totals 2.370.500 euros.
 This only includes projects starting in or after 2020.
-In 2024 we managed to get a new Juan de La Cierva contract for the group, granted to Marina Bianchin.
+In 2025 Marina Bianchin started her contract as Juan de La Cierva.

-2. Publication of four works from the QSOFEED project (Bessiere et al. 2024; Holden et al. 2024; Speranza et al. 2024).
-The ultimate goal is to understand the impact of AGN feedback on galaxies.
+2. Publication of four works from the QSOFEED project (Audibert et al. 2025; Holden et al. 2025; Ramos Almeida et el 2025; Zanchettin et al. 2025).
+The goal is to understand and quantify the impact of AGN feedback on galaxies.

-5. As part of the GATOS collaboration, ten papers have been published, with from one to four members as co-authors.
+4. As part of the GATOS collaboration, ten papers have been published, with from one to three members as co-authors.
+The GATOS annual meeting was held at the IAC headquarters in May 2025.

 Related publications